 - Stomach ache

-If you experience any of those symptoms after eating products containing gluten, there might be a chance that you are gluten intolerant.
+If you experience any of these symptoms after eating products containing gluten, there might be a chance that you are gluten intolerant.
 Individuals suffering from gluten intolerance may find comfort by using digestive enzymes, lowering the amount of gluten in their diet, or completely removing gluten from their diet.

 How to check for celiac disease

 It’s important to check yourself for celiac disease if you’re having unpleasant symptoms after eating gluten-containing foods.
-You can find out if you have celiac disease by seeing your doctor or completing our at-home Homed-IQ Celiac Test.
+You can find out if you have celiac disease by seeing your doctor or completing our at-home Homed-IQ Celiac Disease Test.

 Is gluten intolerance the same as gluten sensitivity?